Kendo UI Docs

 </script>

-In iOS, the mobile ListView appearance can be changed to inset, to achieve an effect similar to iOS grouped table views, where the list items are padded from the container, and have rounded corners.
+In iOS, the mobile ListView appearance can be changed to inset, to achieve an effect similar to the iOS grouped table views, where the list items are padded from the container, and have rounded corners.
 To do so, set the style data attribute to inset.
-Note: This setting will not affect the appearance of the mobile ListView on Android/Blackberry devices.

 <ul data-role="listview" data-style="inset">